benridane/piip/readme.txt

 = How long are logs kept? =

 By default, logs are kept for 90 days.
 You can configure this in Settings → PII Protection to anywhere from 30 to 365 days.
-Logs are automatically deleted after the retention period expires.

 = Is this GDPR compliant? =